 Pho Huong is a consistent spot for comforting bowls beef broth loaded with generous portions of protein.
 Steaming bowls of beef ball soup need just a squirt of Sriracha and a squeeze of lime to achieve perfection.

-There's a lot of stiff competition on this Toronto street but top honours is going to have to go to Golden Turtle - sorry, not sorry.
-Slippery rice noodles in delicate broths, including lots of vegetarian-friendly options, stand out on the menu.
+There's a lot of stiff competition on this Toronto street but top honours is going to have to go to Pho Tien Thanh.
+Slippery rice noodles in delicate broths stand out on the menu.

 Pho Asia 21 is the go-to near King and Dufferin to get big bowls of beef broth loaded with slippery noodles and handfuls of fresh herbs.
 In addition to the usual array of beefy soups, there's a seafood version that's well worthwhile.